Guidance for app package management

 Removing packages for a previously-supported device family

-If you remove all packages for a certain device family that your app previously supported, you'll be prompted to confirm that this is your intention before you can save your changes on the Packages page.
+If you remove all packages for a certain device family (see Programming with extension SDKs) that your app previously supported, you'll be prompted to confirm that this is your intention before you can save your changes on the Packages page.

 When you publish a submission that removes all of the packages that could run on a device family that your app previously supported, new customers will not be able to acquire the app on that device family.
 You can always publish another update later to provide packages for that device family again.